ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ## ✍️ Feedback & Contribution:
 Your feedback to improve the reading experience or material in any way is the most valuable gift.
 Any words of encouragement will be equally appreciated.
 I also intend to write another book covering the next top 5 research papers.
-Should you want to contribute to the project, Id love to hear from you.
+Should you want to contribute to the project, I'd love to hear from you.

 Please write to us at: [aifoundationsproject@gmail.com](mailto:aifoundationsproject@gmail.com)